 Licensure & Equivalency Programs

-The School of Music offers the Music Education Post Baccalaureat Licensure Certificate program and the Music Therapy Non Masters Equivalency program for those students who completed a music degree with another emphasis, but are now interested in entering into one of these two fields of study.
+The School of Music offers the Music Education Post Baccalaureate Licensure Certificate program and the Music Therapy Non Masters Equivalency program for those students who completed a music degree with another emphasis, but are now interested in entering into one of these two fields of study.
 Applicants for both programs must have a completed BA, BMus, or BS in music from an accredited college/university with an overall degree GPA of at least 3.0.

-Music Education Licensure Post Baccalaureate Certificate Program
+Music Education Post-Baccalaureate Licensure Program

 - Music Education Post Baccalaureate Licensure Certificate - Choral Emphasis